shungyan/genai-desktop-app/README.md

      - Summarize chat history and export it as a PDF.
      - Analyze uploaded videos.
      - Transcribe video content using Whisper.
-     - Generate PowerPoint slides from AI summaries.
+     - Generate PowerPoint slides from video transcript.

+4. **C# Launcher**
+   - Able to run the whole application using C# Launcher

 ---